Choosing The Best Exercise Bike - A Step by Step Guide.

 There is a great variety of them out there that this may make you feel overwhelmed when buying an exercise bike for the first time.

 When I started researching exercise bikes, I was so overwhelmed at all the information that I had no idea what to look for in a bike, such as which features were important or what resistance level would be best for my needs.

 To be completely honest, I was pretty ignorant about everything when it comes to exercise bikes because I didn’t really know what questions to ask, and thought that if all bikes are essentially the same in their purpose then any one will do!

 Usually, the cheaper ones are only equipped with the basic features you would expect them to have, like variable workout resistance levels that can be configured and a couple of programming options.
 Mid-range ones are better constructed with less noise and offer users a more solid feel while working out.

 As for high-end elliptical machines, they usually come with advanced features including: one or multiple computer screens, more accurate and detailed displays, preset workouts programs, space for user profiles, longer warranty period and various levels of resistance. - Some even come with TV screens built in!
 So you won't miss your favourite program.

-We offer a range of Exercise Bikes at the Home Fitness Store for for your home gym setup or if you fancy a larger range of exercise bikes for a bigger setup or a commercial environment see our larger range by clicking here
+We offer a range of Exercise Bikes, recumbent exercise bike and upright bike at the Home Fitness Store for for your home gym setup or if you fancy a larger range of exercise bikes for a bigger setup or a commercial environment see our larger range by clicking here

 So Just How Fancy Do You Need Your Exercise Bike To Be?